-- 3.1 This policy covers the procurement of goods and services required by the International IDEA and is supported by procedures that give effect to the policy requirements. - 3.2 This policy covers the standard procurement cycle from project initiation to final delivery or performance and contract completion. - 3.3 The policy does not cover payments made to partners in respect of project implementation, these transactions are effected in terms of the Partnership Policy and related procedures. - 3.4 Where relevant, in the procurement of services from individual consultants the Individual Consultancy Policy should also be applied.
+- 3.1 This policy covers the procurement of goods and services required by International IDEA and is supported by procedures that give effect to the policy requirements. - 3.2 This policy covers the standard procurement cycle from project initiation to final delivery or performance and contract completion. - 3.3 Where relevant, in the procurement of services from individual consultants the Individual Consultancy Policy should also be applied.